 Waterfall Paradise: Tips for Hiking the Falls Trail in Ricketts Glen State Park

 Hiking the Falls Trail in Ricketts Glen State Park was at the top of my Pennsylvania bucket list for as long as I had one.
-So, when I was planning a trip to Northeastern Pennsylvania this past fall, I knew that a visit to Ricketts Glen was in order.
+So, when I was planning a trip to Northeastern Pennsylvania during the fall, I knew that a visit to Ricketts Glen was in order.

 Ricketts Glen State Park is located mostly in Luzerne County, Pennsylvania, with small sections in Sullivan County and Columbia County.
-The park covers 13,000 acres of land and features 26 miles of hiking trails, camp sites, and two lakes (though Lake Rose will be drained in spring 2015).
+The park covers 13,000 acres of land and features 26 miles of hiking trails, camp sites, and two lakes.
 However, the highlight of the park is the Falls Trail.

 Featuring 21 waterfalls, the Falls Trail in Ricketts Glen State Park is one of the best hikes in all of Pennsylvania, and the main reason many visit the park.
 The 7.2-mile trail has a reputation as being super difficult and dangerous.
 Truthfully, though, as long as you exercise common sense, the trail really isn’t that bad.
 I was a bit worried that my out-of-shape self would struggle with the trail, but I found it to be much easier than expected.

 That being said, the trail does feature many steep drop offs, uneven stairs cut into the rocks, and slippery conditions when wet.
 Proper footwear is necessary when hiking the trail, in addition to the usual precautions when hiking anywhere.